 Dulwich International High School Zhuhai was the fifth school to join the Dulwich family of schools.
 Our school was co-founded with the Yung Wing School, a leader in local private education.
 Yung Wing was the first Chinese student to complete undergraduate study in U.S, at Yale University.
 He helped to build the first overseas research project in modern China.

 Our school is made up of over 300 students from 14 to 18 years old.
 There are more than nine different nationalities represented in our diverse group of students.

 The organisation of the event is solely done by the students from our school, and their leadership skills come to the fore as they plan, prepare and implement the event.
-Last year the event attracted an audience of thousands as the students entertained with their singing, bands, dance and dramatic performances.
+Last year the event attracted thousands of audience as the students entertained with their singing, bands, dance and drama performances.

 Dulwich International High School Zhuhai is proud of our Call of the 90s’ charity performance because we believe that this is a chance not only for us, but for all students in Zhuhai, to show their passion for our local and wider community.

 The system of pastoral care is highly developed at Dulwich International High School Zhuhai.
 Every student is supported by the class teacher or form tutor and the school’s pastoral team.
 All our students follow a Personal, Social and Health Education course appropriate to their age and coordinated across the year groups.

 Our House system is a key component of the College pastoral care structure.
 We ensure that children are welcomed into the Dulwich community, that we know them well and that they are supported during their time at the College.

 Our House system builds a sense of community within the student body and helps to develop students’ leadership skills.
 Our House Captains are students responsible for helping to organise house activities, which normally take the form of friendly competitions.